PagerDuty Component

 |---|---|---|

-| Id | The ID of the Template. | PBZUP2B |
+| Template ID | The unique identifier for the template. | PBZUP2B |

-| Incident ID | The ID of the Incident | PT4KHLK |
+| Incident ID | The unique identifier for the incident. | PT4KHLK |

-| Update Message | An optional status update message that will be sent to the template. | Status update message |
+| Update Message | An optional status update message sent along with the rendered template. | Status update message |

 Example Payload for Render Template⤓